KimRass/warehouse/Python/README.md

 ### `random.random()`
 - Returns a random number in [0, 1).
 ### `np.random.rand()`
+- Create an array of the given shape and populate it with random samples from a uniform distribution over [0, 1).
 ### `random.sample(sequence, k)`
 ### `random.choices(sequence, k, [weights])`
 ### `np.random.choice(size, [replace], [p])`